enzo-dante/tech_prep/README.md

 - This is achieved by mandating OOP POLYMORPHISM method signatures to be defined in order to execute respectively-unique implementation

-  - CANNOT instantiate an ABSTRACT CLASS, must use a normal class that inherits from ABSTRACT CLASS for instantiation
+  - you CANNOT instantiate an ABSTRACT CLASS, must use a normal class that inherits from ABSTRACT CLASS for instantiation

 __OOP INHERITANCE__

 child subclass inherits public class fields + methods from extending parent super class

+abstract keyword = no logic in the given code block, only define the class or method signature shared across adhering classes that will be implemented later by inheriting subclasses.

 ```
-// abstract keyword = no logic, only define the class or method signature shared across adhering classes
 abstract class AbstractAnimal {

     private String name;